Zettelkasten-Method/zettelkasten.de/content/posts/2025/08/on-developing-deep-knowledge-work-practice/index.md

 So, if you want to develop more depth, you should consider letting go of the hope to out-maneuver a meaning problem with a technical solution.

 And don't forget to read [Nori's article](https://www.noriparelius.com/post/thiniking-in-an-overstimulating-world/)!

+**Update 2025-08-19:** We are wrapping up three coaching sessions [with Nori's return to the Zettelkasten.](https://zettelkasten.de/posts/nori-you-do-have-a-zettelkasten/)